open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

   point are converted to Prometheus labels.
 - A series of `{name}` metric points that contain all attributes of the summary point recorded as labels.
-Additionally, a label, denoted as `quantile` is added denoting a reported qunatile point, and having its value be the stringified floating point value of quantiles (between 0.0 and 1.0), starting from lowest to highest, and all being non-negative.
+Additionally, a label, denoted as `quantile` is added denoting a reported quantile point, and having its value be the stringified floating point value of quantiles (between 0.0 and 1.0), starting from lowest to highest, and all being non-negative.
 The value of each point is the computed value of the quantile point.